CEGRcode/Galaxy_Install_Ansible/README.md

 ansible-galaxy install -p roles -r requirements.yml
 ```

-If the roles ar updated please update changes in Note 3 as well.
+If the roles ar updated please revisit changes in Note 4 as well.

 **Note 6:**